-The issue of modelling was discussed at length, particularly during the second meeting.
-This aspect is also covered in more detail in "Enstore updated guide for GB Grid Forming Converters - V-004" Annex 9 and also highlighted above in the proposers solution.
+The issue of modelling was discussed at length, particularly during the second Workgroup meeting.
+This aspect is also covered in more detail in Annex 9 and Annex 18 and also highlighted above in the proposer's solution.
 In summary, the ESO requires a linearised model of the Grid Forming Plant from which the closed loop transfer function can be derived.
 This is then used to determine the Network Frequency Perturbation (NFP) Plot - see section below.